t-mart/wap/README.rst

   owner, cleansed and packaged in a way you can include in your addon.

   Unfortunately, Lua does not have a distribution format and/or package repository (e.g.
   PyPI for Python, Maven Central for Java, Docker Hub for Docker, etc).
-Maybe you are lucky and the author of your dependency has created a GitHub Release asset that would serve you better than the repository itself.
+But source code repositories are not the drop-in replacement.

 - Even if you do have dependency repository that's tolerably clean and packaged in its natural form, that repository is actually a development-time dependency, not a